 As the facilitator of the discussion I have checked the arrival of all the participants who were expected to participate in the focus group discussion.
 I took the attendance of the students and confirmed that the entire participant arrived and began the discussion by welcoming the entire participant to the discussion and gave them a warm greeting.
 I thanked the entire participant for agreeing to participate in the discussion and also coming on time.
 Following the greeting I gave a brief personal introduction about myself and also about the objective of the discussion.
 On that point I explained well the purpose of the discussion for the study.
-I confirmed for the participant that the confidentiality of all the information they give and as it would not be associated to their name whatever they said.
+I confirmed for the participant to their name whatever they said.
 I also kindly informed the entire participant to keep the confidentiality of the discussion.